fulmicoton/fulmicoton/README.md

 Hi, my name is Paul Masurel. (@fulmicoton)

-I am the maintainer of [tantivy](https://github.com/tantivy-search/tantivy), a rust search engine library akin to Lucene.
+I am the CEO of [Quickwit, Inc.](https://quickwit.io/) and the maintainer of [tantivy](https://github.com/tantivy-search/tantivy), a rust search engine library akin to Lucene.

 <!--